Identification

 Read safety instructions, SDS and emergency procedures before handling.

-Most frequently asked questions about safety, handling, storage, and regulatory compliance
+Common questions about safety, handling, and properties

 What is the hazard signal word for POLYMER REMOVER?

-The signal word for this substance is "danger".
+The signal word is danger.

 What is the physical form of POLYMER REMOVER?

-POLYMER REMOVER is a liquid with colourless color.
-It has characteristic odor odor.
+POLYMER REMOVER is a liquid. with colourless. color.
+It has characteristic odor. odor.

 What is the solubility of POLYMER REMOVER?